 In Denmark, there are two groups of people

 Group 2: Patients can visit either a general practitioner or specialist.
 The patient can visit the specialist without visiting the general practitioners.
-3% of patient population opt this.
+3% of the patient population opt for this.
 The patients must make a small co-pay